“We see in order to move; we move in order to see.” - Gibson

 A universe which attempts to let you relive human movements through your body.

-The sound in this installation is produced real-time through an algorithmic composition developed by Winfried Ritsch.
+The sound in this installation is produced real-time through an algorithmic composition developed by professor Winfried Ritsch.

 It is replayed using a novel ambisonic system.